cohenchris/scripts/os/openwrt/README.md

 # OpenWRT Services

-Custom services and scripts for a Linux-based OpenWRT distribution.
+Custom scripts, services, and configuration files for a Linux-based OpenWRT distribution.